-1. A college application should be on file and the necessary application fee

-ACT (American College Test) scores on file.
+- A college application should be on file and the necessary application fee must be paid and all necessary transcripts on file. - ACT (American College Test) scores on file.
 The applicant should have a minimum score of 15 on the Math and Science sections of the ACT.
 If the above is not achieved, instructors/counselors should be contacted for the development of individualized programs of study.

-Applicants must have an official high school transcript on file or supply General Education Development test score certifying high school graduation equivalency.
-If applicants have attended colleges other than Mississippi Gulf Coast Junior College, these official transcripts must also be on file.

-Applicants should have an interview with the Education Coordinator of the MLT department and/or members of the MLT Admissions Committee.
+- Applicants must have an official high school transcript on file or supply General Education Development test score certifying high school graduation equivalency.
+If applicants have attended colleges other than Mississippi Gulf Coast Community College, these official transcripts must also be on file. - Applicants should have an interview with the Education Coordinator of the MLT department and/or members of the MLT Admissions Committee. - 5.
+Complete health form signed by physician before Clinical Rotation.